AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 -

 Deploy it.
-Whether you build it yourself or use a platform like Audity to automate the whole thing, get it live and start sharing the link.
+Whether your firm builds it in-house or uses Audity to automate the whole thing, get it live and start sharing the link through your sales team.

-The consultants who are winning in 2026 aren't the ones with the best pitch decks.
-They're the ones who give prospects something tangible before ever asking for money.
-An AI readiness assessment report is the simplest version of that.
+The boutique firms that are winning in 2026 aren't the ones with the best pitch decks.
+They're the ones whose lead consultants only join the calls where senior advisory is warranted.
+An AI readiness assessment report is how you get there.

 Tags